-Movéo began by first partnering with the Department of Strategy & Planning to determine which of the organization’s service lines were most profitable — and which areas within those programs were revenue leaders — by conducting financial profitability mapping using an algorithm scoring model based on inpatient volume, market share, total margin, wait time and other factors.
-This data was then supplemented with competitor audits and in-depth interviews of department chairs about their strategic goals.
+Movéo began by partnering with the Department of Strategy & Planning to determine which of the organization’s service lines were most profitable — and which areas within those programs were revenue leaders — by conducting financial profitability mapping using an algorithm scoring model based on inpatient volume, market share, total margin, wait time, and other factors.
+This data was then supplemented with competitor audits and in-depth interviews with department chairs about their strategic goals.

 With a clear, data-backed picture of financial priorities, Movéo took a two-prong approach to effectively move the organization beyond brand awareness.
 First we developed a custom strategic tactical framework that encompassed all marketing goals, from awareness through retention.
 We then audited and plotted all current tactics against this framework, which validated a key insight we had: most of the organization’s marketing tactics were rooted in awareness building rather than growing volume and converting patients to usage.

 Second, we conducted a rigorous two-day workshop that brought internal cross-functional marketing teams together to re-engineer their approach to tactical planning.
 The workshop established consensus on tactical purpose, aligned tactics to strategy, and identified opportunities focusing on moving prospects through the funnel to purchase and retention.
 It also focused on generating retention-building strategies with existing patients.